Evidence & Research Literacy Brianna Reid Evidence & Research Literacy Brianna Reid

 Brianna Reid Biomedical Engineer & Director of Quality

 Brianna Reid is a biomedical engineer and Director of Quality in the consumer health space, where she leads quality systems, manufacturing oversight, and regulatory readiness across multiple sites.
-Her work focuses on how products are evaluated, manufactured, and controlled, with a systems-level perspective on supplement safety and quality.
+Her work focuses on how products are evaluated, manufactured, and controlled, with a systems-level perspective to supplement safety and quality.

 Through Evidence First Wellness, she translates complex research and industry practices into clear, practical guidance for families.
 Her approach emphasizes evidence quality, formulation decisions, and real-world tradeoffs, helping parents make informed choices without relying on trends, marketing claims, or oversimplified answers.